help-me-mom/ng-mocks/README.md

 ### Error: Cannot find module 'buffer/' from '.'

-This error seems to hit mostly users with older versions of `npm`, where all dependencies won't get pulled in automatically by `npm`.
+This error seems to hit mostly users with older versions of `npm`, where all dependencies don't get pulled in automatically by `npm`.

 There's a workaround reported by users, which is simply adding the missing dependencies explicitly to `package.json`: